KrishnaVamsi72/Shibly_Image_Generator/README.md

 Background Quality: Generated backgrounds may lack the depth and organic touch seen in Ghibli films.

-Try It Out
+*Try It Out*

-You can test the current implementation here: Studio Ghibli Image Generator
+You can test the current implementation here: https://shiblyimagegenerator-mb88u94rhqvvzzhn5iknr9.streamlit.app/

-How to Run Locally
+**How to Run Locally**

-Prerequisites
+*Prerequisites*

 Ensure you have the following installed on your system: